VPAT - MacOS App Accessibility Conformance Report

 The success criterion is not applicable.

-1.3.5 Identify Input Purpose (Level AA 2.1 only)
+1.3.5 Identify Input Purpose (Level AA 2.1 and 2.2)

 Supports